Skånetrafiken: Tickets, prices and ticketing system

 Since Skånetrafiken manages all public transport in Scania, tickets are valid on all local trains and buses.
 Furthermore, a passenger can buy a ticket on an urban bus in one city for a combined ride by bus – train – bus to a final destination in another city.
 This ease of ticketing may have been a contributing factor to the positive development in patronage since the inception of Skånetrafiken in 1999.

 Within the city bus systems tickets are sold at a fixed price for the entire city.
 (Tickets are sold for one Adult so not for a whole family, just for the person that pays).
 For journeys which fall outside these zones pricing is based on the distance of the journey, with prices increasing along with the distance.

 Tickets can be purchased as single or all-day journeys, or in different forms of pre-paid passes.
 All tickets are sold within the app.
 City buses accept tap-to-pay debit and credit cards.
 The only thing is that you only could buy an adult ticket in the City for 1 hour or 24 hour.
 If you stamp your card one more time it would cost as two journeys.
-On trains and regional buses, passengers must buy a ticket before boarding from machines if there are a machin at your stop (Trains mostly have a ticket machine, but there is very very few ticket machines nearly regional bus stops.
+On trains and regional buses, passengers must buy a ticket before boarding from machines if there are a machines at your stop (Train stations often have ticket machines but they are rare at regional bus stops.
 Mostly in Helsingborg you could find ticket machines) on or near the platform or within the Skånetrafiken app.
 Those with a fixed-term ticket can board the train directly.